 I’ve set the deadline for December 21.
 Thank you so much for your support.

 This is not me.
-But I assume this guy will be awake all night singing too.
+But I assume Peruvian charango legend Jaime Guardia will be awake all night singing too.

 24 HOUR MUSIC CLASS MARATHON TODAY [TODAY!
 TODAY!], SATURDAY DECEMBER 7th to SUNDAY DECEMBER 8th!!
 WEBSTREAM IS AVAILABLE AT